skade/yakshav.es/_sources/the-transactional-nature-of-contributions.md

 With FOSS becoming ubiquitous in recent years, we run into more on more problems in the maintainer/user relationship.
 The more I try to read up on this, the more I figure that many people on both sides lack a proper model of this - and that leads to friction.

 It also leads to a lot of weird discussions around license text.
 But - to paraphrase Douglas Adams - it isn't the legal texts that are unhappy, but the maintainers and users.
-While I appreciate a lot of discussions around licensing, they are also often used to dodge _the hard discussions_.
+While I appreciate and welcome a lot of discussions around licensing, they are also often used to dodge _other, also hard discussions_.
+They serve a different goal.

-And the hard discussions come down to one problem: we've set up FOSS as the biggest barter deal in humanity.
-That worked as long as every party is employed with a fat wage check at a software company already and things were manageable.
+And one of the current hard discussions comes down to one problem: we've set up FOSS as the biggest barter deal in humanity.
+That worked as long as every party is employed with a fat wage check at a software company already and influx  manageable.
 It doesn't work in times in which FOSS projects are easily the size of _mid-size_ companies themselves or individual projects become used in software of global scale.

 Which is where this whole thing boomerangs: we managed to set up a space where we don't talk about money.
 And that is on _us_, the software builders, who want money from people who have absolutely no problem to talk about transactions.